curtains111/BabaYagaLdr/README.md

 Defense Evasion: Dynamic API resolution, memory obfuscation, and stealthy shellcode execution.
 Execution: Indirect execution using APC queues.
 Privilege Escalation: Injecting into privileged processes if necessary.

+#Disclaimer

+BabaYagaLdr is intended for educational purposes and security research only.
+The use of this tool against systems you do not own or have explicit permission to test is illegal and unethical.
+The authors of this tool are not responsible for misuse or damage caused by this software.